 - 2 tsp. ginger

 Turmeric is a potent spice that gives curry its yellow color.
-It is THE most effective anti-inflammatory food, offering amazing medicinal properties and antioxidant effects.
-Indian cuisine has a long history of utilizing turmeric as an ingredient.
+It is THE most effective anti-inflammatory food and a wonderful way to boost your smoothie.
+Offering amazing medicinal properties and antioxidant effects, Turmeric has long been a part of Indian cuisine..
 Fascinatingly, despite higher rates of carcinogenic pollution, India (which also has a long history of using turmeric for medical purposes) has substantially lower rates of cancer and other illnesses rooted in chronic inflammation.

 The primary compound in turmeric, an antioxidant phytochemical called curcumin, has a stronger efficacy when it comes to relieving painful symptoms of inflammation than common over-the-counter medicines like ibuprofen and aspirin.
 These painkillers actually make inflammation worse because of their synthetic ingredients.
 Curcumin prevents cell death, and as a result, helps to thwart both visible signs of aging as well as painful physical afflictions associated with aging like joint degeneration and arthritis.

 One of the reasons that turmeric is so good for your health is the way that curcumin targets particular molecules that inflict damage on the body.
 For example, curcumin helps to turn off a protein in the body that triggers the process of inflammation called NF-kappa B. It also suppresses the activity of certain harmful molecular factors that promote cancer, wreak havoc on joints, and destroy tissues of the body.

 Some other anti-inflammatory benefits of turmeric: